Subaru Logo

 Subaru Logo 2003

-In the current emblem, the designers emphasized as much as possible the idea of the unity of the celestial stars with their earthly reflection.
+In the current emblem, the designers emphasized the unity of the celestial stars with their earthly reflection as much as possible.
 To emphasize this, they used the play of shadows and light.
-The largest object is located on a white and blue background, the rest – on a cobalt blue.
-The area along the silver border is darkened – especially at the bottom right – convex edging with a three-dimensional effect.
+The largest object is on a white and blue background, the rest on a cobalt blue.
+The area along the silver border is darkened—especially at the bottom right—with convex edging with a three-dimensional effect.
 The stars are connected in pairs by rays.
 Below is the inscription.

 2019 – today